andrewdempsey2018/NES-backgrounds/README.md

 ![pattern_tables](assets/pattern_tables.png)

 Here we see pattern table 0 (top) and pattern table 1 below.
 Pattern table 0 is concerned with sprites whilst pattern table 1 is concerned with background graphics.
-Each 8 * 8 tile is refenced by a byte.
-The top row in pattern table 0 is refernced with $00 - $0f.
+Each 8 * 8 tile is referenced by a byte.
+The top row in pattern table 0 is referenced with $00 - $0f.
 The second row from the top is referenced with $10 - $1f and so on down to the bottom row of pattern table 0 which is referenced by $f0 - $ff.

-For pattern table 1, the references are the same, so, the top row in pattern table 1 is refernced with $00 - $0f.
+For pattern table 1, the references are the same, so, the top row in pattern table 1 is referenced with $00 - $0f.
 The second row from the top is referenced with $10 - $1f and so on down to the bottom row of pattern table 1 which is referenced by $f0 - $ff.

 Drawing a background on the NES requires three components: